AzureAD/microsoft-authentication-library-for-js/1-Authentication/1-sign-in-react/AppCreationScripts/quickstart.md

 ---
 # Portal quickstart for React SPA

-> In this quickstart, you download and run a code sample that demonstrates how an ASP.NET Core MVC web app can sign in users with Azure AD for Customers.
+> In this quickstart, you download and run a code sample that demonstrates how a React SPA that can sign in users with Azure AD for Customers.
 >
 > [!div renderon="portal" id="display-on-portal" class="sxs-lookup"]
 >